uptech/engineering/content/blog/how-we-should-be-using-git/index.md

 Given we are following Outside-In we also recognize that we are at a boundary between application architecture concepts, specifically the UI and the client API.
 This is our clue that we need a patch to house this logical (UI) piece of the puzzle.

-So we add a patch on top of our stack by first staging the UI changes, `git add .`, and then creating the patch.
+So we add a patch on top of our stack by first staging the UI changes, `gps add .`, and then creating the patch.

 ```
-git commit
+gps create-patch
 ```

+There is an alias of `gps c` for short as this operation is so common.

 When it prompts for the commit message we provide something like the following, making sure to provide a clear description of what changed, why it was changed, and the necessary context of how it is or will be used.